 Globally, we are witnessing increasing marginalization, shrinking civic space, and the widening gap between rich and poor.
-As Covid-19 and climate change continue to affect lives and livelihoods worldwide, it is evident that women, LGBTIQ+, and other marginalized communities are more likely to bear the social, health, and economic consequences.
+As Covid-19 and climate change continue to affect lives and livelihoods worldwide, it is evident that women1, LGBTIQ+, and other marginalized communities are more likely to bear the social, health, and economic consequences.
 More so, widespread discrimination continues to impact the lives of women and people with diverse sexual orientations and gender identities (from now on referred to as rightsholders).
 This interferes with their full enjoyment of all human rights and hampers their participation in processes that tackle the root causes of such discrimination.

 To counter this, we want to co-create new solutions that catalyze broad social and structural transformation to advance gender equality, diversity, and inclusion (GEDI) and achieve equality for all.

-We aim to support rightsholders in their efforts to claim the power, agency, and leadership necessary to drive change.
-Recognizing that there are multiple and intersecting forms of systemic discrimination, we put intersectionality at the center of our approaches, recognizing that there are multiple forms of systemic discrimination.
+We aim to strengthen and position rightsholders so they have the power, agency, and leadership to drive change.
+We put intersectionality at the center of our approaches, recognizing that there are multiple forms of systemic discrimination.
 Inclusivity in policy and practice is key to providing equal access to opportunities and resources for people who might otherwise be excluded.